 Like we’ve earlier pointed out, once an update is in full swing there is nothing you can do to stop it unless you want to run the risk of damaging your PC.
 However, there are only two methods you can use to stop the process after it has started.
 We explain them using concrete steps below

 In the Service Window, you will find a list of active services running.
-You have to scroll all the way down until you find Windows Update Service.
+You have to scroll down until you find Windows Update Service.
 From the status below you can see that the Windows Update is still active.

 A dialogue box will show up providing you with a process to stop the installation progress.
 Once this finishes, close the window.